adnanmw/hand-following-drone-/README.md

 the drone will move forward or backwards depends on how far your hand distance is from the webcam

-the drone will rotate clock wise or anti clock wise depends on the angle between your hand the webcam
+the drone will rotate clock wise or anti clock wise depends on the angle between your hand and the webcam